 Facts & Stats

-The latest data available from the South Department of Health reports that there were 125 suicide deaths in South Dakota in 2011.
-This places suicide as the ninth leading cause of death in South Dakota.
-Suicide is the second leading cause of death for residents ages 1 – 34 years.
-South Dakota Suicide Data 2006 – 2010 from the South Dakota Department of Health lists the leading causes of death in South Dakota for the past five years.
+The latest data available from the American Association of Suicidology reports that there were 173 suicide deaths in South Dakota in 2015.
+This places South Dakota seventh in the U.S. for suicide deaths.
+Suicide is the second leading cause of death for youth and young adults in South Dakota.
+South Dakota Suicide Data from the South Dakota Department of Health lists the leading causes of death in South Dakota for the past five years.
+In 2015, suicide was listed as the 9th leading cause of death.

 The YRBS (Youth Risk Behavior Survey) is a questionnaire that assesses priority health-risk behaviors among youth across the United States.
 A random sample of approximately 1,800 South Dakota students in grades 9-12 completes the survey every two years.
 All public, private, and Bureau of Indian Education (BIE) schools in South Dakota containing any students in grades 9, 10, 11, or 12 are eligible to be selected to participate in the survey.
 This information can be used to determine risk level as well as assisting in the development of resources and planning successful interventions to positively impact the behavior of South Dakota youth.